 Providence Health & Services, Portland, Ore.

 The Better Outcomes thru Bridges Program (BOB) uses peer support, outreach and community partnerships to help vulnerable people access the care they need.
 Using Providence’s Collaborative Community Approach Model, which allows for continuous engagement across a patient’s service delivery continuum, BOB supports patients with mental health, substance use or chronic pain disorders whose ability to connect with or maintain follow-up care is impeded.
-Staff include a licensed clinical social workers, bachelor’s level outreach workers and peer support specialists with lived experience to understand the special needs of this population.
+Staff include a licensed clinical social worker, bachelor’s level outreach workers and peer support specialists with lived experience to understand the special needs of this population.
 BOB operates out of Providence’s regional behavioral health call center; primary care and specialty clinics; emergency departments; elementary, middle and high schools; and partners with community mental health, public health and housing agencies and other treatment providers.
 Emergency department use rates have decreased 45% after engagement with the BOB program.
 During the pandemic, the BOB program cared for the COVID-positive homeless population by renting motel rooms and providing food, clothing, medications and support, while school outreach specialists delivered food and other essentials to at-risk, low-income students.

 Blue Zones Project Fort Worth